sevas/sublime_cmake_snippets/readme.md

 ## Acknowledgements

 Many thanks to the author and contributors of the [InsertNums](https://github.com/jbrooksuk/InsertNums) package.
+I couldn't have done this without you.